Back to Blog

 What Most People Get Wrong About the Setlist

 Fans expected a greatest hits show.
 They got something else.
 This was an ARIRANG concert.
-Nine new songs.
-One older track as a bonus.
+New songs from the album alongside a few classic tracks.
+One encore to close it out.
 That is it.

 The wrong take is that they should have played more classics.
 The right take is that this show had a purpose.
 Introduce the album.
 Establish the new era.
 The hits can wait for the tour.